jackxwu/leasing-assistant/README.md

-# Renter Chat Application
+# Leasing Assistant

 A full-stack chat application for prospective renters with intelligent response handling and actionable next steps.

 ## Requirements Summary

-This is a take-home exercise implementing a **Mini Leasing Assistant API** that processes prospective renter inquiries and provides intelligent responses.
+This is implemention of a **Mini Leasing Assistant API** that processes prospective renter inquiries and provides intelligent responses.

 ### Core Scenario
 - Prospective renter sends free-text message (email/SMS)